The ReSource Project

 The ReSource Project is a secular program developed by a team of experienced meditation teachers, scientists, and psychotherapists.
 It was conducted from 2012-2016 in Leipzig and Berlin as part of a research project of the Max Planck Institute for Human Cognitive and Brain Sciences.

-The Principal Investigator of the project is Prof. Dr. Tania Singer, Director of the Social Neuroscience Department at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig.
+The Principal Investigator of the project is Prof. Dr. Tania Singer, Scientific Head of the Max Planck Social Neuroscience Lab in Berlin.
 The project is supported by funds from the European Research Council and the Max Planck Society.